-A shrub with many attractive features, with one of the most well known being its rich, dark berries.
+A shrub with many attractive features, one of the most well-known being its rich, dark berries.
 The black berries hang in heavy clumps and are best picked when ripe after a frost.
 Commonly used in jams or jellies because of their high pectin levels.
-White blooms appear in the late spring, contrasting glossy dark green leaves.
+White blooms appear in the late spring, contrasting glossy, dark green leaves.
 Foliage turns a vibrant red and orange in the fall season.
 Because it is seen as a smaller shrub it is a popular choice for gardens that do not have much space.
 Tolerant of a wide range of soil and moisture conditions.

 Ontario Hardiness Zone: 3 to 7 (Find out your Hardiness Zone here)